EBI-Metagenomics/mgnifams/README.md

 The initial input for this pipeline is the output file of the protein-landing-page data generation pipeline, sequence_explorer_protein.csv (e.g., /nfs/production/rdf/metagenomics/users/vangelis/plp_flatfiles_pgsql_4/sequence_explorer_protein.csv).
 In case this file is compressed, there are two different decompression modes available; gz and bz2.
 Set the --compress_mode parameter accordingly.
 Then, the known pfam domains are sliced off from proteins and we filter the remaining proteins to be above a given length threshold with the min_sequence_length parameter (e.g., >=100 AA).

-### 2. generate_families
+### 2. generate_nonredundant_families

 slurm:
-nextflow run workflows/generate_families/main.nf -profile slurm -with-tower -resume
+nextflow run workflows/generate_nonredundant_families/main.nf -profile slurm -with-tower -resume
 local:
-nextflow run workflows/generate_families/main.nf -profile local
+nextflow run workflows/generate_nonredundant_families/main.nf -profile local

-This workflow is the essence of MGnifams and is responsible for converting initial clusters into legit protein families.
-First, a pkl file is created for the clusters to be checked, for bookkeeping purposes.
-Then, along with the mgnifams_input.fa file they are fed into the bin/family/refine_families.py script, which iteratively recruits sequences in the families, starting from the largest family towards the smallest (minimum_members threshold 50).
+This workflow is the essence of MGnifams and is responsible for converting initial clusters into nonredundant protein families.
+The clusters from the previous workflow are chunked (minimum_members threshold=50, for clusters to keep) and then, along with the mgnifams_input.fa file they are fed into the generate_families_parallel subworkflow, which iteratively recruits sequences in the families, for each clusters’ chunk.
+The results are then pooled and checked for redundancy via the remove_redundancy subworkflow.
+To achieve that, an hhsuite compatible database is created, incorporating all families, and then through hhblits, redundant families are removed (prob > 95) or a similarity edge is created if (prob > 50).
+The remaining families are then assigned a unique integer ID.

-#### Restart strategy

-To continue from where the last family finished on the server execution, all updated_* files must be manually copied/moved from the work folder to the output/families directory (e.g., /nfs/production/rdf/metagenomics/users/vangelis/mgnifams/output/families).
-After removing or renaming (for backup) the old files there, the new ones must be renamed to the respective files without the udpated_ part.
-Also, make sure that the “iteration” parameter in nextflow.config in the generate_families subworkflow is set to the numeric value of the last properly checked family (e.g., if last generated family is 111, set the iteration param to 111).
-Add -resume to nextflow run, so the pkl generation module is not executed again.

 ### 3. annotate_families